Body Piercing & Jewelry Glossary

-Nose Stud: Nose jewelry that is a straight or curved bar with only one ball on the outer end.
-To be inserted into a side nostril piercing.
+Nose Stud: Nose jewelry that is a straight or curved bar with only one ball on the outer end that's inserted into a nostril piercing.

 O-Ring: A rubber ring that fits on the end of a single-flared plug to keep it in place in your piercing.